MichaelFerrier/War-of-Conquest/README.md

 14. Before running the server, you must create the databases and grant the server’s mysql user all permissions to those databases:
-- mysql -u root -p [enter MySQL root password]
+- mysql -u root -p (then enter MySQL root password when prompted)
 - create database ACCOUNTS;
 - create database WOC1;
 - grant all on ACCOUNTS.* to ‘woc2’;